Black & White Ball Frequently Asked Questions

-We have had people ask us in the past why our dress code is so strict compared to the ones that they have seen before.
+We have had people ask us in the past why we have a dress code.
 For events such as the Black & White Ball, the dress code is considered formal.
 Though our dress code is detailed, we have tried our best to make it relaxed and flexible enough to accommodate the convention environment.
 Our dress code has changed throughout the years thanks to feedback from both staff and attendees, so keep an eye out for updates each year!

 Why can’t I wear my 6” stilettos?

 We restrict shoes and certain types of heels for safety reasons.
 Stiletto and narrow heels are prohibited due to the high probability of feet getting stepped on while partner dancing.
 In the partner dancing world, ankles and feet can be severely scratched and muscles can be torn due to being stepped on by stiletto heels.

 Thicker heels are preferred because of this, as they give dancers the least chance of injury.
 Accidents do happen and because of this, restrictions have been put into place for the safety of all dancers no matter their experience level.